3 Types of lead magnets that are perfect for service businesses

 It is NOT a 20-page long eBook!

-A guide lead magnet works well when your client may not know too much about your type of services and are fearful of hiring the wrong person.
+A guide lead magnet works well when your client may not know too much about your type of services and is fearful of hiring the wrong person.

 Or when they have a lot of negative perceptions around your industry and are worried about getting ripped off.

-The guide will be helpful because you are giving them information that they need to know before having to make a purchase decision.
+The guide will be helpful because it provides information that they need to know before making a purchase decision.

-And if you’re open, honest, and transparent in your guide, it will help you to build that all-important trust that you need to make sales.
+If your guide is open, honest, and transparent, it will help you build the all-important trust needed to make sales.

 So, if you want to come up with a topic for your guide, then start by considering what:

-Once you’ve brainstormed some answers, think about how you could create a guide to help them to overcome these fears, objections, and negative beliefs.
+Once you’ve brainstormed some answers, consider creating a guide to help them overcome these fears, objections, and negative beliefs.

 Some guide lead magnet headline examples include: